-The time dependency in $B(r,t)$ is due to the shock-compression of the magnetic field at a time of $t_\mathrm{shock}$.
-Our model neglects CRe diffusion and losses due to the adiabatic expansion of the tail.
-The adiabatic heating of the CRe is implemented by implicitly shifting the energy spectrum to higher energies by $E \propto B^{1/2}$ at the time $t_\mathrm{shock}$ where the shock passes at $r$.
-We assume the initial electron distribution to follow a power-law with an energy index $\delta = -2.6$, corresponding to the observed synchrotron slope of $\alpha \approx -0.8 $ observed at the trailing edge of the galaxy.
-The synchrotron emission of $N(E)$ in the magnetic field $B(r)$ is calculated using standard synchrotron equations.
+The time dependency in $B(r,t)$ is due to the shock compression of the magnetic field at a time of $t_\mathrm{shock}$.
+Our model neglects CR diffusion and losses due to the adiabatic expansion of the tail.
+The adiabatic heating of the CRe is implemented by implicitly shifting the energy spectrum to higher energies by $E \propto B^{1/2}$ at the time, $t_\mathrm{shock}$, where the shock passes at $r$.
+We assume the initial electron distribution to follow a power law with an energy index of $\delta = -2.6$, corresponding to the observed synchrotron slope of $\alpha \approx -0.8 $ observed at the trailing edge of the galaxy.
+The synchrotron emission of $N(E)$ in the magnetic field, $B(r)$, was calculated using standard synchrotron equations.
 More details of the model are reported in \autoref{sec:appendix_CRmodel}.

-We evaluate the synchrotron emission of the models at the four observed frequencies and then fit \autoref{eq:logparabola} to those values around the central frequency $\nu_0=300\,$MHz to obtain the flux density, spectral index and spectral curvature.
-We compare the observed data of UGC\,6697 to the model without a shock and without compression, the model with only magnetic field compression and to the model with magnetic field compression and adiabatic CRe heating in \autoref{fig:model_comp}.
-We did not attempt to model the contribution of the ISM magnetic field, which is required to accurately describe the emission of the disk and the initial tens of kpc of the tail.
+We evaluate the synchrotron emission of the models at the four observed frequencies and then fit \autoref{eq:logparabola} to those values around the central frequency $\nu_0=300\,$MHz to obtain the flux density, spectral index, and spectral curvature.
+We compare the observed data of UGC\,6697 to the model without a shock and without compression, the model with only magnetic field compression and to the model with magnetic field compression and adiabatic CR heating in \autoref{fig:model_comp}.
+We did not attempt to model the contribution of the ISM magnetic field, which is required to accurately describe the emission of the disk and the initial tens of kiloparsecs of the tail.

-Clearly, shock-compression of the magnetic field can increase the brightness, flatten the spectral index and bring the curvature closer to the power-law case $\beta=0$ for the distant part of the tail.
+Clearly, shock compression of the magnetic field can increase the brightness, flatten the spectral index and bring the curvature closer to the power-law case $\beta=0$ for the distant part of the tail.
 If the CRe are also adiabatically heated by the shock, this effect is amplified.
-However, even with the adiabatic heating and assuming the higher radio Mach number instead of the lower X-ray one, the model cannot explain the observed spectrum in region B, which is both rather flat $\alpha\sim -1.0$ and straight (in log-space, i.e. a power-law) or even convex/positively curved.
+However, even with the adiabatic heating and assuming the higher radio Mach number instead of the lower X-ray one, the model cannot explain the observed spectrum in region B, which is both rather flat $\alpha\sim -1.0$ and straight (in log-space, i.e., a power law) or even convex.
 We could not find any reasonable combination of model parameters that closely matches the observed flattening.